-- 7.1 This SHLAA report provides a snapshot of the housing land supply position as of 1 April 2020.
+- 7.1 This SHLAA report provides a snapshot of the housing land supply position as of 1 April 2021.
 The housing land supply is constantly evolving with new sites gaining permission, sites being completed and potential land coming forward.
 As such, the SHLAA will be reviewed regularly to capture changes which have taken place since the publication of the previous report. - 7.2 The SHLAA process also provides an opportunity for stakeholders to be involved in shaping the land supply position.
-Suggestions for additional sites are welcomed, alongside the provision of additional information on any of the existing sites contained within the SHLAA. - 7.3 Oldham's current local housing need based on MHCLGs standard methodology is 692 new homes per year.
-Projected clearance is considered within the SHLAA and will need to met on top of the housing need figure. - 7.4 This requirement represents a significant increase on the previous housing requirement of 289 homes per year set out in the current Local Plan.
-Whilst the SHLAA demonstrates that there is a considerable amount of potential housing land currently available, with the majority of this being brownfield, there will be a need to identify further land if future housing targets are to be met.
+Suggestions for additional sites are welcomed, alongside the provision of additional information on any of the existing sites contained within the SHLAA. - 7.3 Oldham's current local housing need based on the DLUHC standard methodology is 683 new homes per year.
+Projected clearance is considered within the SHLAA and will need to met on top of the housing need figure. - 7.4 The standard methodology housing requirement represents a significant increase on the adopted Local Plan housing requirement of 289 new homes per year.
+Whilst the SHLAA demonstrates that there is a sufficient amount of potential housing land currently available over the plan period, with the majority of this being brownfield, there will be a need to identify further land to demonstrate a five-year supply of deliverable housing land against the standard methodology housing requirement. - 7.5 Places for Everyone proposes a stepped housing requirement for Oldham of 352 homes per year for years 1-5, 680 homes per year for years 6-10, and 868 homes per year for years 11+.
+As per the stepped requirement the housing land supply identified in this SHLAA would be sufficient to meet the requirement for the first five years and the remainder of the plan period.

-7.5 See separate documents for appendices
+7.6 See separate documents for appendices

 Appendix 1a SHLAA Schedule of Sites by Category

 Appendix 1b SHLAA Schedule of Sites by Ward

 Appendix 2 Borough Map of Housing Land Supply

 Appendix 3a Housing Land Supply Ward Maps

 Appendix 3b Detailed Potential Site Assessment Tables

 Appendix 4 SHLAA Discounted Sites

-Appendix 5 Update on 2019 SHLAA Sites
+Appendix 5 Update on 2020 SHLAA Sites